Python-PyQt/PyQt6-Docs/descriptions/QtQuick/QQuickWindow-CreateTextureOptions-e.rst

 .. sip:enum-description::
     :status: todo
     :realname: QQuickWindow::CreateTextureOption
-    :digest: 2becd20245982249ddefed175c3e9114
+    :digest: c9f80810e10b905efca714ffdd944478

-The  enums are used to customize a texture is wrapped.
+The CreateTextureOption enums are used to customize a texture is wrapped.